• Skip to primary navigation

 Instructions

-• Starting with chia pudding, add a couple tablespoons to the bowl.
+• Starting with chia pudding, add a couple tablespoons to the serving container.
 Top the chia pudding with the jam.

-• For the remaining ingredients, either stack them in a tall bowl or glass for a parfait or place them in a circle in a shallow bowl.
+For the remaining ingredients, place them in a way you like.
 Sprinkle with the dragon fruit powder last.

 • Eat immediately.
-If prepping for the week, the granola is best added just prior to consuming.
+If prepping for the week, store in sealed refrigerated containers.
+The granola is best added just prior to consuming.

 Notes